 Smoking marijuana is just as dangerous and harmful to your lungs as smoking cigarettes.
 This is partly due to the way it is consumed.
 Often, marijuana is mixed with tobacco, so the harmful chemicals contained in cigarettes are still being inhaled, and this is particularly dangerous given that marijuana is usually inhaled more deeply and held inside the lungs for a long time.
 Even when marijuana is not mixed with tobacco, the act of inhaling smoke damages the lungs.

 You can tell that you are addicted to cigarettes if you find yourself craving them, or you experience withdrawal symptoms.
 Nicotine is a highly addictive substance contained in cigarettes, so every time you smoke you are more likely to become dependent on them.

 Nicotine cravings may be triggered by events or at certain times of the day when you normally smoke.
 Cravings can be uncomfortable to resist, but they are temporary so the best thing to do is to wait it out.
 Keeping yourself busy and distracted by exercising, chewing gum and sticking to smoke-free areas can help.
 You could also try slow deep breathing, or calling a helpline to speak to a stop smoking advisor.

 Nicotine itself does not lead to cancer or other serious illnesses, it's the other toxic chemicals in cigarettes, such as tar and carbon monoxide, that are dangerous.
 E-cigarettes are less harmful than smoking a cigarette but they are still a risk to your health.

 Roll-ups are not healthier than normal cigarettes.
 They still contain the same amount of toxic chemicals as regular cigarettes and are just as harmful to your lungs and overall health.

-Being continually exposed to secondhand smoke can cause consumption of nicotine.
-This may lead to nicotine dependence.
+Yes, being continually exposed to secondhand smoke can cause consumption of nicotine, which can lead to nicotine dependence or addiction.